 If I say ‘Automation’ feature in ContentStudio is the most useful feature, I might not probably wrong.

-In fact, once you integrated right tools and set up right targeting in automation, you can literally have run-on-demand websites and social media campaigns that drive traffic to your business and make money for you.
+In fact, once you integrated the right tools and set up the right targeting in automation, you can literally have run-on-demand websites and social media campaigns that drive traffic to your business and make money for you.

 Just like most other things, before using social media automation tools, you have to master the process by doing manually.